thnaeff/CommandOP/README.md

 Lets look at an extended server/client example to show the power of CommandOP:

-Assuming that the following tree structure is defined in the source code (corresponds to step 1 mentioned at the beginning):
+Assuming that the following tree structure is defined in the source code:

 ```
 server                   (boolean, only allowed if client not given)